 Doing a general Google search for “wholesale linen suppliers” will yield a lot of results, but sometimes too much of something can be a bad thing.
 The problem is that you’re going to get a wide range of options, but most won’t be ideal for your project.

 You will likely have better luck by reaching out to other local companies that utilize linen suppliers for their projects.
-Not only will you get the names of suppliers in the Los Angeles area that others with similar projects as yours have worked with, you’ll also find out about their experiences.
+Not only will you get the names of suppliers in the Los Angeles area that others with similar projects as yours have worked with, but you’ll also find out about their experiences.

 Other businesses can offer advice on fabric specifications as well, such as the weight of the linen used for a specific project or any dyeing techniques or print services that were particularly successful.